IM-BR-UNHCR/weekly-report-brazil_2024/README.md

 # Weekly Report Automation

-This repository includes material to automate weekly reporting from Brazil.
+This repository includes material to automate weekly highlights reporting from Brazil.
 It compiles information from all offices in Brazil based on predefined structure.

 ## Form